FakeMG/YoutubeAIVideoFilter/README.md

 - Self-improvement and productivity
 - Psychology and philosophy
 - Science
+- Steam gaming news

 ## Installation

 1. Clone this repository
 2. Get a Gemini API key from [Google AI Studio](https://ai.google.dev/)
-3. Open `contentScript.js` and replace `YOUR_GEMINI_API_KEY_HERE` with your actual API key
-4. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-5. Enable "Developer mode"
+4. Enable "Developer mode"
-6. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the extension folder
+6. Click on the extension icon in the toolbar
+7. Enter your Gemini API key in the popup and click "Save"
-7. The extension will automatically start filtering YouTube videos
+8. The extension will automatically start filtering YouTube videos

 ## Configuration

+### Setting Up Your API Key
+1. Click the extension icon in your Chrome toolbar
+2. Enter your Gemini API key in the input field
+3. Click "Save" to securely store the key
+4. Use the "Show/Hide" button to reveal or mask your API key

+### Customizing Topics
-To modify the topics or AI model:
+To modify the topics:
 1. Edit the `allowedTopics` array in `contentScript.js`
-2. Update the AI API endpoint or model if needed
-3. Reload the extension in Chrome
+2. Reload the extension in Chrome

-## Requirements

-- Chrome browser with extension support
+### API Settings
+- **Batch Size**: Processes 10 videos at a time for efficiency
-- Internet connection for AI API calls
+- **API Delay**: 4-second delay between API calls to respect rate limits
-- YouTube access

-## Privacy

-This extension:
-- Only processes video titles and channel names visible on YouTube
-- Sends data to Google's Gemini AI for analysis
+- **Model**: Uses Gemini 2.0 Flash for fast, accurate filtering
-- Does not store personal data locally
-- Does not track browsing history

 ## License